okta/workflows-templates/workflows/manage_gsuite_user_licenses/readme.md

 16. Change the values for the G Suite manager user.

     * Change the User Name field to match the email address of your existing G Suite manager user.
-(The user that receives the email messages about the target user`s licenses being removed or added.)
+(The user that receives the email messages about the target user's licenses being removed or added.)
 This user must have a valid email inbox so you can check the email messages.

     * Change the First Name, Last Name, and Password fields as desired for the target user that will be created.